ds26gte/scmindent/README.md

 indenting command `=` to invoke the filter rather than the built-in indenter.

-You might want to make the `equalprg` setting local to the files based on their extensions:
+You might want to make the `equalprg` setting local to a file based on its extension:

 ```
 autocmd bufread,bufnewfile *.lisp,*.scm setlocal equalprg=scmindent.rkt
 ```

-or their filetypes:
+or its filetype:

 ```
 autocmd filetype lisp,scheme setlocal equalprg=scmindent.rkt